mkelkarbv/ostrich/perf-test-suite/README.md

  before evicting a (wrapped) service instance, policy to  adhere upon cache is exhausted, etc. A detailed breakdown of available parameters are provided in the Parameters section.

+## Notes on Compilation

+The suite also takes is a parameter "ostrich.core.version" at compile time to determine which version of ostrich core should be tested.

+    mvn -q clean compile assembly:single -Dostrich.core.version=1.9.0

+However, due to breaking changes between versions, i.e. 1.8 & 1.9 uses different version of metrics and subsequently different constructor of ServiceCache, this `may' require you to make changes in the test for successful compilation.

 ## Running The Suite

 The test suite takes various parameters, such as to determine the load on the cache (# of threads), the load on each thread, etc. to determine the overhead of ostrich under nominal to mediocre to somewhat heavy loads.

 After determining and setting those desired values the suite will run the desired number of thread with desired load and will monitor the health and performance of the cache.

 ## Parameters

 ### Standard help/usage message